 The Organization has entered into an agreement with Opportunity International, Inc., which operates in the United States ("OIUS"), for the period from December 17, 2013 to December 31, 2018 for the purpose of providing program management over The MasterCard Foundation Project.
-In return for these services, OIUS is to be paid a total management fee of U.S. \$975,030 over the term of the agreement.
+In return for these services, OIUS was paid a total management fee of U.S. \$975,030 over the term of the agreement.

-5. Microfinance operations and microfinance expansion:
+6. Microfinance operations and microfinance expansion: